sarailoo/menu-ghost/README.md

-## Menu Control
+## Menu Ghost

-This repository contains the development version of the Menu Control plugin.
+This repository contains the development version of the Menu Ghost plugin.

 If you're looking for the formatted WordPress.org documentation, please read [`readme.txt`](./readme.txt).
 It follows the official plugin directory guidelines and is bundled in release zips.